20 Things You Should Throw Away for Better Health

 You may never toss out your mother’s vintage leather boots, but some everyday items should be given the boot for optimal health.
 Watch the video to learn what should be replaced regularly to keep you happy and healthy.

 Old plastic containers

 Go through your collection of food-storage containers and toss anything made of clear, rigid plastic, and stamped with a 7 or “pc” (stands for polycarbonate).
 “These are the types of containers that may contain BPA,” says Sonya Lunder, MPH, a senior analyst at the Environmental Working Group, who also advises tossing warped or cracked containers.
-While manufacturers have take BPA out of many of the newer polycarbonate containers, old ones still probably have it.
+While manufacturers have taken BPA out of many of the newer polycarbonate containers, old ones still probably have it.
 And multiple trips through the dishwasher can up leeching of the chemical.
 Lunder also cautions against heating any type of plastic in the microwave because of chemical-leeching concerns.
 “Glass is safer in general,” she says.

 Though some companies have recently announced they're phasing out phthalates, which are used to help fragrance linger longer, many air fresheners (solids, sprays, and plug-ins) still contain this type of chemical, which in large doses may have harmful effects on reproduction or development.
 “These products are simply chemical perfumes that you put in the air,” says Lunder, who argues that it's much healthier to take care of the root cause of a smell than mask it with chemicals.

 Antibacterial soap is no more effective at killing bacteria than the regular stuff—and they may not be safe, according to the FDA.
 Triclosan, the active ingredient in antibacterial cleansers, has been shown to alter hormone regulation in animals, and there's also concern that the chemical may contribute to antibiotic resistance.